-- Under Leading the Way, all gas reciprocating engine capacity is decommissioned by 2035. - Under System Transformation and Consumer Transformation, capacity steadily decommissions between 2032 and 2050, with no capacity on the network by 2050. - Under Steady Progression reciprocating engine capacity peaks in 2035 at c.361 MW.
-Some capacity is modelled to decommission between 2035 and 2050, reflecting a delayed transition away from fossil-fuel flexibility.
-However, c.272 MW of reciprocating engine capacity remains operational on the distribution network by 2050 under this scenario.
+- Under Leading the Way, all gas reciprocating engine capacity is decommissioned by 2035. - Under System Transformation and Consumer Transformation, capacity steadily decommissions between 2032 and 2050, with no capacity on the network by 2050. - Under Steady Progression reciprocating engine capacity peaks in 2035 at c.753 MW.
+Some capacity is modelled to decommission between 2035 and 2050, reflecting some transition away from fossil-fuel flexibility.
+However, 602 MW of reciprocating engine capacity remains operational on the distribution network by 2050 under this scenario.